 - Some conditions for which the OK will not be set and the queue will be "0" include: - 1.
-Master axis not available (P-error) [Master axis not initialized, master and slave interrupts different, or the same axis was entered as master and slave] - 2.
+Master axis not available (P-error) [Master axis not initialized, master and slave interrupts different, the same axis was entered as master and slave, or OPTN bit 4 is set and the master axis is not a servo axis.] - 2.
 Profile error (P-error) [A number less than two entered as the size of the profile, a master segment is zero, or not all master segments have the same sign] - 3.
 Slave axis beyond start point (P-error) [Slave start value out of range, current slave position is not within profile, not ignoring slave start with both queues not available (NOTE: Rollover on position will not be used by the servo software to correct this condition.)] - 4.
 Master axis beyond start point (P-error) [Master start value out of range or master axis beyond start point] - 5.
 Slave axis (AXIS) not initialized during setup - An E-error will occur if there is a slave delta overflow during runtime.
 The hex code 0004 indicates this error on the ERRS output of the E_ERRORS function.